fmay/ziggyusaurus/docs/user-guide/Structures-and-mapping.md

 # Structures, validation, mapping and transformations

+**Important** - should should be aware of the [AI Edge Assistant](/user-guide/AI-Edge-Assistant.md) which is another excellent way of performing one-off validations and transformations.

 ## Introduction - video and tutorials
 It is worth watching the video that explains this process in detail.